John Patteson (bishop): Legacy

 As Bishop Patteson's death was associated with native resistance to the abuses of the blackbirders, the British government took measures to stamp out the slave trade in its Pacific territories.
 His death became a cause celebre in England; it increased interest both in missionary work and in improvement of the working conditions of labourers in Melanesia.
 The Aborigines' Protection Society took up the cause, resulting in a well-orchestrated campaign in Parliament from William McArthur for the annexation of Fiji to abolish slavery.
 Britain annexed Fiji in 1874.

 Patteson is celebrated in Anglican churches for his saintly life and as a martyr; he is commemorated with a Lesser Festival on 20 September, in the calendar of saints and other Anglican churches.
 A bas-relief memorial by Thomas Woolner was installed in the Merton College Chapel.
 The portrait portrays him surrounded by palm leaves, with an image below of him lying in the canoe, as described above.

 On Norfolk Island in 1882, the church of St Barnabas was erected to Patteson's memory, with windows designed by Edward Burne-Jones and executed by William Morris.
 In 1920, the Melanesian Mission was relocated from the island to the Solomon Islands to be closer to its target population.
 Port Patteson on Vanua Lava and Bishop Patteson Theological College in the Solomon Islands are both named after him.
 The Martyrs' Pulpit in the nave of Exeter Cathedral was erected in memory of Bishop Patteson who was ordained in the cathedral.
 It was designed by George Gilbert Scott in the 1870s.
+In 1873, a memorial for Patteson was erected by Sir John Coleridge at Fairmile Cross near Feniton, Devon.

 Bishop Patteson is commemorated as the central figure in the stained glass window of the Seaman's Chapel of Lincoln Cathedral.
 He is also commemorated as the central figure of a stained glass window in St Mark's Church, Bromley, flanked by Bishops Samuel Ajayi Crowther and Vedanayagam Samuel Azariah.